Monster cereals: History

-In 2012, the Monster Cereals were on the verge of extinction, but in August 2013, General Mills released all five monster cereals for purchase during the Halloween season.
-Both Fruit Brute, which was being released for the first time in 31 years, and Fruity Yummy Mummy, which was being released for the first time in 21 years, received updated packaging like the other cereals, and the Fruit Brute variant was renamed Frute Brute.
-Additionally, it was revealed on I-Mockery that special retro edition boxes of all five cereals with their original packaging art would be sold exclusively at Target stores.
-Unfortunately, Frute Brute and Fruity Yummy Mummy only stayed on store shelves for only one Halloween season, and then got discontinued again.
+In August 2013, General Mills released all five monster cereals for purchase during the Halloween season.
+The renamed Frute Brute was being released for the first time in 31 years, while Fruity Yummy Mummy was being released for the first time in 21 years, both receiving updated packaging like the other cereals.
+Additionally, special retro edition boxes of all five cereals in their original packaging art were sold exclusively at Target stores.

 In 2014, General Mills enlisted the help of DC Comics to create new designs for the cereals in time for that Halloween.
 The designs, revealed on August 6, consisted of a Boo Berry design by Jim Lee, a Count Chocula design by Terry Dodson and a Franken Berry design by Dave Johnson.

 In 2021, it was announced that the company would celebrate the 50th anniversary of the introduction of the Monster Cereals by releasing an amalgamated cereal entitled Monster Mash.

-In August 2022, due to the success of the 50th anniversary celebration, Frute Brute returned, and the covers of all four cereals that year featured artwork by KAWS inspired by the vintage designs.
+In August 2022, due to the resounding success of the 50th anniversary celebrations just one year prior, Frute Brute returned, and the covers of all four cereals that year featured artwork by street artist KAWS inspired by the vintage designs.

+In March 2024, street artist Kaws launched a collection of four figurines representing these monsters, Count Chocula, Boo Berry, Frute Brute and Franken Berry following the collaboration with General Mills in August 2022.
+These figurines are bigger than those found in cereal boxes, but retain the artwork design.
+In May of the same year, General Mills revealed a new integration animal characters (old and new) collectively named the Monsters' Frightful Friends.
+These additions will serve as the pets of the titular monsters including: Igor the guard-spider, Bennie the Franken-bat, Meow Berry the ghost cat, and Scratch the snake; each of which are the animal companions to Count Chocula, Franken Berry, Boo Berry, and Carmella Creeper, respectively.
+The new additions to the Halloween-themed breakfast cereals, will also be integrated into cereal-marshmallows in the shape of these pets.

 Prizes

 Until the early 1980s, the monster cereals were also known for their wide variety of both in-pack and mail-away cereal premiums.
 Many items, such as posters, stickers, paint sets, speedster cars, parachutes, and even vinyl advertising figures, were produced.
-In 1979, three flexi-discs were made available via cereal boxes: "The Monsters Go Disco", "Count Chocula Goes To Hollywood" and "Monster Adventures In Outer Space".
+In 1979, three flexi discs, thin phonograph records, were made available via cereal boxes: "The Monsters Go Disco", "Count Chocula Goes to Hollywood" and "Monster Adventures in Outer Space".